Updated July 2023

-The validity of a Myki card expires four years after purchase, although the expiry date is not shown on the card itself.
-Note that the expiry date is set when the card is first loaded with credit, so if you buy a pre-loaded card that has been lying around for a while before you bought it, the expiry date may be a lot less than four years away.
+The validity of a Myki card expires four years after purchase, but the expiry date is not shown on the card itself.
+Note that the expiry date is set when the card is first loaded with credit, so if you buy a pre-loaded card that has been lying around for a while before you bought it, the expiry date may be less than four years away.

 You can find out when your card expires by checking it on a Myki Card Vending Machine or blue Myki Check machine.
 These are situated at railway stations, some tram platform stops, and some major bus interchanges.
 You can also find out a card’s expiry date by ringing 1800 800 007 and quoting the card number.